Five business benefits of Digital Transaction Management

 A good DTM software or service will make it much easier for teams to collaborate, with time-stamped changes, reviewers, authentication and more, speeding up the entire business lifecycle.

 DTM also makes it possible for remote workers to work effectively alongside on-site employees on documents, rather than being unable to access printed files or having to carry sensitive information around in paper form.
-This is particularly useful in 2020, as a distributed workforce has become the norm thanks to office closures due to COVID-19.
+This is particularly useful right now, as a distributed workforce has become the norm thanks to COVID-19 office closures.

 When many of the analogue processes involved in everyday business interactions are automated by DTM, employees are no longer tethered to the office, so as well as having the time to focus on their wider job role rather than document processing, they are also able to take advantage of more flexible working hours and locations.